isomerpages/moe-nushigh/_student-development/Voyager Programme.md

 	</tbody>
 </table>

-<center>Overseas science fairs and competitions give our students the opportunity to network with other young researchers and budding scientists.</center>
+Overseas science fairs and competitions give our students the opportunity to network with other young researchers and budding scientists.

 <table>
 	<thead>